engr101staff/engr101matlab/_sources/tables/main.rst

   :width: 560
   :align: center

-|
+.. admonition:: Video Recap

   Rows can be added to a table using the same matrix builder notation that we used with regular matrices.
 The function :code:`repmat` can be used to replicate a single value and create a matrix.
 We can sort a table using :code:`sortrows`.

 We can also use indexing and assignment to modify specific selections of elements within a table, combined with powerful tools like logical indexing that allow us to perform complex operations without having to write a lot of code.